 Given the current forecast, class suspensions are possible, especially if rainfall warnings escalate.
 According to DepEd Order No. 037, s.
 2022, which updates the implementation of automatic class suspensions:

-Here is the list of No Classes (Walang Pasok) and the Shifting of Classes to other learning modes on March 13, 2026 (Friday) due to heavy rains, as per DepEd and other authorities.
-The Department of Education automatically suspends classes at all levels in areas with tropical storm signals; see DepEd Order 37 s.
+Here is the list of No Classes (Walang Pasok) and the Shifting of Classes to other learning modes on July 1, 2026 (Wednesday), due to heavy rains.
+Meanwhile, the Department of Education automatically suspends classes at all levels in areas with tropical storm signals; see DepEd Order 37 s.
 2022.
 You may also be interested in the regular holidays and special non-working days as per Proclamation No. 727.

 Waiting for other Class Suspensions… Revisit this page after few hours!